yanivkalfa/react-nav-bar/README.md

 Using custom theme is very simple:

  * copy one of the included themes
- * change the selector team name to your new theme E.G: `.hoverLakeBright_isOpened` to `.YouThemeName_isOpened`
+ * change the selector theme name to your new theme E.G: `.hoverLakeBright_isOpened` to `.YouThemeName_isOpened`
  * set theme option to your theme name
- * include that file somewhere in your site
+ * include the theme file somewhere in your site

 And your done.